apidae-tourisme/apidae-php/README.md

 - Fix all @todo
 - Add some documentation about switching the HTTP client?
 - SSO integration
+- Add global responseField & count to config
 - Tag the first release

+#### Optional / Nice to have

+- Raml or swagger export?